HGiang15/HTML-CSS-JS_LandingPage_03/README.md

-# 🌟 Project 03 - Shine-smile (Dental Clinic Landing Page) 🌟
+# 🌟 Project 03 - Shine-smile (Landing Page Basic) 🌟

 Welcome to **Project 03 - Shine-smile**, a beautifully crafted landing page tailored for a modern dental clinic.
 This project showcases an elegant and professional design, built with HTML and CSS, making it a perfect starting point for creating a responsive and user-friendly website for any healthcare provider.